mjpitz/myago/README.md

 # myago

-My collection of Golang (Go) utilities for building distributed systems
+My collection of Golang (Go) utilities for building distributed systems.
+Not really intended to be used by others, but feel free to poke around.

 - [`cluster`][] contains code for forming pools of nodes into clusters.
 - [`leaderless`][] forms a `farm128` consistent hash ring to coordinate work within a cluster without the need for election.